matn7/CS-Notes/src/main/java/basic_java/README.md

        / \    \    \
       2   5    13   18

-Binary search tree are typically used for FAST INSERTION and FAST LOOKUP.
+Binary search tree are typically used for **FAST INSERTION** and **FAST LOOKUP**

-The structure of a tree depends on the order in which the nodes are ADDED:
+- The structure of a tree depends on the order in which the nodes are ADDED:
-INSERTION
+    - INSERTION

-We can simply follow the RIGHT or LEFT subtrees based on the value we want to find:
+- We can simply follow the RIGHT or LEFT subtrees based on the value we want to find:
-LOOKUP
+    - LOOKUP

-Insertion and Lookup
+- Insertion and Lookup
 Insert the Node 2 in the tree

             8       step-1) Compare Node to be inserted with root node